FS5c-013 F-08 S1-5001 B2524 PM-18V.4

 Late Die Stage

-Most interestingly, die stage 3 appears to show the most apparent underlying 2.
+Most interestingly, die stages 3 and 4 appear to show the most apparent underlying 2.
 This is not an artifact of the photography - it looks like this in person too.
 I am puzzled why the latest die stage would show the most apparent overdate.
 Please email me if you have any ideas as to why that would be so.

 Update!
 I have had some responses about why the die stage 3 appears to show the most apparent underlying 2.